top of page

 Location: The Institute of Group Analysis, London

 Alex Tagg has worked in the NHS for the past 20 years after completing her Group Analytic training.
-She recently retired from her Consultant post in the Personality Disorder service in Berkshire.
-Previously, she was the Clinical Lead in MBT and part of the Psychologically Informed Consultation and Training Team.
-Alex spent 10 years in the Therapeutic Community in Berkshire and has many years of experience in the third sector and private practice as a clinician, supervisor, and trainer.
+She retired in September from her Consultant post in the Personality Disorder service in Berkshire, where she had previously been Clinical Lead in MBT and part of the Psychologically Informed Consultation and Training Team.
+Alex worked for 10 years in the Therapeutic Community in Berkshire and prior to this spent many years in the third sector and in private practice as a clinician, supervisor and trainer.

 Who Should Attend?